 Read the admission process on pages 6 to 28 in this e-booklet.
-Fill in and submit your common application form (CAF) online.
-If you try to apply online and you cannot see your exact address in the list presented, or the schools you want to apply for are not listed, you must contact the School Admissions Team by 5pm on Monday 31 October 2022, or your application will be late.
+Fill in and submit your Common Application Form (CAF) online.
+If you try to apply online and you cannot see your exact address in the list presented, or the schools you want to apply for are not listed, you must contact the School Admissions Team by 5pm on Monday 31 October 2023, or your application will be 'late'.
 If your application is late, you are not likely to get a place at an oversubscribed school.
 Your online application is only valid when you press the 'Submit' button at the end of the 'Submit your application' page.
 You will then be issued with an application reference number (ARN).
 The eAdmissions Team will then send you a confirmation email which will include all the details of the application you have just made along with your ARN.
+Please keep this reference number, you will need to refer to it throughout the Admission process.
 In the case of twins, triplets and so on, make sure you have a different ARN for each child.
 Please make sure you attach all other forms and documents we ask for.
-This may be proof that you are the child's guardian, proof of address, or proof that your child is or was in the care of a local authority.
-Fill in and return the supplementary information forms if you are applying for schools in or outside the borough, if those schools have asked for them.
+This may be proof that you are the child's guardian, proof of address, or proof that your child is or was in the care of a Local Authority.
+Please ensure that you have all the required documents available on request.
+You can refer to pages 9-10 that detail the documents that we will ask for.
+Fill in and return the Supplementary Information Forms (SIF) if you are applying for schools in or outside the borough, if those schools have asked for them.
 Give all relevant documents that have been asked for directly to the school or LA concerned.
 We will not pass on documents on your behalf.
 Please make sure you tell us if any of your or your child's details change.
-If a to mportant Note you try to apply online and you cannot see your exact ddress in the list provided, or if the schools you want apply for are not listed, you must contact the School ddmissions Team by 5pm Friday on 31 October 2022.
-The closing date for your online application and the other information we ask for is 31 October 2022
+If ir Ii 5 mportant Note I you try to apply online and you cannot see your exact address on the list provided, or if the schools you want to apply for are not sted, you must contact the School Admissions Team by the pm Friday on 31 October 2023 on fos@lbbd.gov.uk or 020 8215 3004 The closing date for your online application and the other information we ask for is -- 31 October 2023 --